Tex76/mcp-trend-vision-one/README.md

 - Get a list of security alerts with customizable filtering and sorting
 - Retrieve detailed information about specific alerts
 - Access investigation notes related to alerts
+- Add investigation notes to alerts for collaboration
 - Generate AI-powered summaries of findings and impact assessments
 - Provide recommended actions based on alert severity